miickel/ultimate-machine-web/src/pages/articles/quitting-refined-sugars-for-a-year.md

 ---
 template: BlogPost
-title: 'Quitting Refined Sugars for a Year - a Mental Challenge'
+title: 'Quitting Refined Sugars for a Year'
 description: Would you be willing to give up refined sugars for a whole year only for the mental challenge?
 I did just that in 2019.
 Here's how it panned out!
 date: 2020-08-21T21:32:21.888Z
 isFeatured: false